Hōzuki Island

 Hōzuki Island (鬼燈の島, Hōzuki no Shima) is a manga written and illustrated by Kei Sanbe.
 It was serialized in Square Enix bi-monthly seinen magazine Young Gangan from December 2007 to July 2009.
-It is set on a nearly deserted island in Japan where six orphaned or abandoned schoolchildren live alone with their four adult teachers in the decrepit ruin of an old school.
+The narrative unfolds on a nearly deserted island in Japan where six orphaned or abandoned school children live alone with their four adult teachers in the ruin of an old school.

 Summary

-The Manga's main plotline is about the two siblings and main characters, Kokoro and Yume, who are sent to a remote island after their parents abandon them.
-There, they begin to attend school where they meet four adult teachers and four orphaned or abandoned children who are the only other inhabitants of the island, along with the owner of the island.
-The primary buildup of the storyline develops after the main characters start hearing rumors and discover a secret room.
-The kids begin to suspect the adults are trying to hide something from them.
-They put their lives on the line in an attempt to discover what it is as the story unfolds.
+The central narrative of the Manga revolves around two primary characters, Kokoro and Yume, who become the focus of the story.
+After being left behind by their parents, the siblings are sent to a remote island.
+Their path leads them to an island school, where they encounter four instructors and four other youngsters who, like them, have been abandoned or orphaned, forming the island's sole inhabitants.
+The island's proprietor is also part of this small community.

+The central narrative gains momentum as the main characters are drawn into rumors and a concealed secret room.
+Growing suspicions encourage the children to question the intentions of the adults around them, suspecting hidden truths.
+As the story progresses, they embark on a daring quest to unveil the mystery, facing challenges and risking their lives.